vigneshrgb/Time/README.md

         2. Create a task scheduler with "at startup" trigger
         3. Watch her/his reaction

-    Mega Prank:
+    Mega Timewaster Prank:
         Don't make it 100 or the system may crash!
-(Mega Timewaster Prank)

 2. Seconds to Day HH:MM:SS Converter
     Here's how it works